Chell0/Chell0/README.md

 ### I'm a Self-taught Software Developer

-- 🌱 I love working with python and postgres.
+- 🌱 I love working with python, javascript, html, css and postgres.
-- 👯 I looking forward to collaborate with other developers
+- 👯 I am looking forward to collaborate with other developers
-- ⚡ Fun fact: I love to watch and play football, cycle and gaming
+- ⚡ Fun fact: I love to watch and play football, cycling and gaming

 ---